facebook

 Developers have implemented various strategies to safeguard smart contracts and combat front-running and MEV exploitation:

-Using private mempools or protocols like Flashbots to keep transaction data confidential.
+Use private mempools or protocols (e.g., Flashbots) to keep transaction data confidential.

-Implement solutions that prioritize fairness in transaction processing.
+Implement solutions that ensure fairness in transaction processing.

-Ensure transactions are processed in the order they are received.
+Process transactions in the order they are received.

 Add randomness to transaction sequencing to deter attackers.